How can I get mental health support and treatment as a deaf/hard-of-hearing person?

 Other Resources

-• Americans with Disabilities Act (ADA) InfoLine If you or somebody you know has mental illness and thinks that your rights in the workplace are being violated, the Americans with Disabilities Act (ADA) InfoLine at (800) 514-0301 helps people with disabilities, including mental illness, to learn more about your rights in the workplace and what you can do if your rights are being violated.
+• Americans with Disabilities Act (ADA) InfoLine if you believe that your rights in the workplace are being violated, the Americans with Disabilities Act (ADA) InfoLine at (800) 514-0301 helps people with disabilities, including mental illness, to learn more about your rights in the workplace and what you can do if your rights are being violated.
 TTY services are available for people who are deaf and hard of hearing by calling 833-610-1264.

 • National Association for the Deaf (NAD) protects and promotes the rights of Deaf, DeafBlind, DeafDisabled, Hard of Hearing, and Late-Deafened People in the U.S by advocating for culturally affirmative and linguistically accessible mental health services.
 The NAD website provides information about the Model Mental Health for Deaf and Hard of Hearing Individuals Bill of Rights Act, communicating with healthcare providers, video remote interpreting, and minimum standards for video remote interpreting services in medical settings.